The new PSD2 directive is a fundamental piece of payment legislation in Europe.

 PSD2 compliance: Where do we fit in?

-As a leading provider of digital security solutions, Thales enables banks and financial institutions to meet the challenges raised by PSD2.
+As a leading provider of digital security solutions, we enable banks and financial institutions to meet the challenges raised by PSD2.

 Thales helps financial organisations understand and address PSD2 requirements relating to strong customer authentication, risk management, and Open Banking API.